Guide To Personal Injury Settlements

 The settlement process begins with a settlement offer being made from one party to the other.
 If the other party accepts the offer, then the two parties schedule a “settlement conference.”
 At the conference, the parties go over the settlement agreement that enumerates the settlement terms and indicates that both parties agree to the terms and accept the binding nature of the contract.

-Further than just obtaining a settlement agreement, you can choose to submit the settlement to a judge who can make the agreement enforceable under law.
+Further than just obtaining a settlement agreement, you can choose to submit the settlement to a judge who can make the agreement enforceable under the law.
 This can help prevent further issues down the road if the liable party refuses to pay or if the injured party demands more compensation than was agreed upon.

 Lastly, a non-disclosure agreement may be made in order to keep the settlement confidential.
 This happens, for example, in cases where a business does not want its reputation affected.